intelagense/rwxrob/log/2021/04/28/README.md

+## Wednesday, April 28, 2021, 2:45:27PM EDT <1619635527>

+I really wish someone had told me that it is extremely rare to create a Kubernetes Pod for *anything*.
+It's not mentioned on
+<https://kubernetes.io> anywhere.
+For me, `Deployment`, `Service`,
+`NodePort`, `PersistentVolume`, and `PersistentVolumeClaim` are the most important "objects" to first understand because you need them to get anything actually done.

+In fact, the "official" site is absolute shit for getting started with Kubernetes immediately in a *real* way.

+Another complete fucking waste of time was setting up and using `minikube` for *anything*.
+It's absolute shit for anything practical.

+Honestly, it is so much better for beginners to immediately bite off the trouble that `kind` is because it is more worth it long term.
+Most people starting will not have a cluster they can blow up to learn shit.
+The `kind` tool fills that space better than anything.

+The next best option when experimenting with Kubernetes to learn it, which is absolutely the best way, is to use GCP or some other cloud provider.
+But that can get expensive.

+The next best option is to get a bunch of small multicore computers, old ones even, and build an *actual* physical cluster locally as your "sandbox" (as they say).

 ## Wednesday, April 28, 2021, 11:59:06AM EDT <1619625546>

 Finding out that I should use Helm for delivering my modified version of